graninas/Pragmatic-Type-Level-Design/README.md

 Haskell is a model language, but the book will contain the Rosetta Stone part that mirrors the approaches from Haskell to other languages.

-**Pragmatic Type-Level Design** best works in pair with **Functional Design and Architecture** ([early edition, self-published](https://www.manning.com/books/functional-design-and-architecture), [new edition, Manning Publications](https://leanpub.com/functional-design-and-architecture)), another my fundamental book about software design in functional languages.
+**Pragmatic Type-Level Design** best works in pair with **Functional Design and Architecture** ([early self-published edition](https://www.manning.com/books/functional-design-and-architecture), and [a new one with Manning Publications](https://leanpub.com/functional-design-and-architecture)).
+FDaA is a fundamental book on software design in functional languages.

 <p float="left">
   <a href="https://www.manning.com/books/functional-design-and-architecture">